romitacharya/em-omc/enterprise-manager/em24ai/em-dblm-update-compliance/em-dblm-update-compliance.md

 9. With both Deployment procedures completed successfully, let's go back to the databases homepage by navigating to ***Targets -> Databases***.
     ![](images/post-pdb-patching.png "post pdb patch")

-    We see that the Finance PDB has moved out of the sales CDB and is now plugged into the HR CDB, running at version 19.23
+    We see that the HRPDB has moved out of the HR CDB and is now plugged into the Sales CDB, running at version 19.27

 ## Task 3: Securing Databases with Industry Standards and Best Practices